 seasonal adjustment method.
 These factors are updated each February, and the new factors are

 used to revise the previous 5 years of seasonally adjusted data.
-For more information on data
+The factors are available

-revision scheduling, please see the Factsheet on Seasonal Adjustment
+on data revision scheduling, please see the Factsheet on Seasonal Adjustment at

 For analyzing short-term price trends in the economy, seasonally adjusted changes are usually